burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 # Spike Early

-If you client is keen on fixing a price then you can propose a series or spikes (proof of concepts) to build an better understanding.
+If you client is keen on fixing a price then you can propose a series or spikes (proof of concepts) to build a better understanding.
 Keep doing this until both parties have an agreed understanding which will allow for fixing a price with better accuracy.

-This will limit the perceived exposure on the clients side but still give you one of the most important benefits of an iterative approach - which is not assuming and predicting too much up front.
+This will limit the perceived exposure on the client's side but still give you one of the most important benefits of an iterative approach - which is not assuming and predicting too much up front.

 # Needs instead of wants